AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 Video Clock used for video interface For dual pixel video clock = pixel clock/2

 #### Video TPG Subsystem
-Video Test Pattern Generator.
-It has 2 modes : Generation mode (1) and Passthrough mode (2)
+The Video Test Pattern Generator has 2 modes : Generation mode (1) and Passthrough mode (2)
 ![image](https://user-images.githubusercontent.com/58849076/189556212-399f6b6c-5c09-486a-8e97-10563b18b26c.png)
+- Double click on the TPG block to re-customize the IP
-- Set the maximum to 680 and to 480.
+- Set the maximum number of columns to 680 and maximum number of raws to 480.
+- Make sure samples per clock is equal to 2 and maximum data width is equal to 8.
 - The first mode will be used to test the platform (by default).
-Make sure to check all the patterns when customizing the IP.
+Make sure to check all the patterns under _Background Patterns_.
-- The second mode will be used to drive the camera output to the HDMI circuit (check add AXi slave)
+- The second mode will be used to drive the camera output to the HDMI circuit (check _HAS AXI4S SLAVE_)

 #### Clocking